freedev/solrcloud-zookeeper-docker/README.md

 This project aims to help developers and newbies that would try latest version of SolrCloud (and Zookeeper) in a Docker environment.

-This version is entirely based on the newer Solr and Zookeeper official images.
+This version of this project is entirely based on the newer Solr and Zookeeper official images.

-Hence the first version of this project was written when there wasn't docker-compose and there weren't official images for Solr, Zookeeper and even Java 8.
-So the project had its own images for every piece of the architecture and had to create the docker network in order to start a zookeeper ensemble.

-Finally there official images are ready for almost everything, so I have re-build this project from the ground up using docker-compose and official images.

-Prerequisite
+# Prerequisite

  * Mac-OS or Linux environment
  * Docker lastest version - https://docs.docker.com/engine/installation/
  * Docker-Compose latest version - https://docs.docker.com/compose/install/

+# Start

 If you want try a lightweight configuration with 1 SolrCloud container and 1 Zookeeper container, just run: